-- III.1.2.4.
-Assessment of the possibility of horizontal gene transfer of the inserted foreign genes from the genetically modified maize plants to microorganisms - (a) The expression cassettes of the epsps and cryla(b) genes
+III.1.2.4.
+Assessment of the possibility of horizontal gene transfer of the inserted foreign genes from the genetically modified plants to microorganisms

-The inserted sequences were integrated into the chromosomes of the recipient organism during transformation and were passed on to the hybrids by crossing single-trait lines.
-Studies on the transformation capacity of soil bacteria under natural conditions also suggest that the transfer of plant genetic material to soil bacteria is theoretically possible, although it is assumed that a gene transfer of this type would constitute an extremely rare event.
+(a) The expression cassettes of the genes epsps, cry3Bb1 and cryla(b)

-Insofar as we assume that an exchange of genetic material between organisms that are as distantly related in terms of taxonomy as seed plants and bacteria is actually possible, it can be concluded that the occurrence of an exchange of heterologous genetic material does not in itself represent a safety criterion, since such an exchange could always result in the up-take of all forms of heterologous genetic material, including all forms of plant DNA.
+The inserted sequences were integrated into the chromosome of the recipient organism during transformation and were passed on to the hybrids by crossing single-trait lines.
+Studies on the transformation capacity of soil bacteria under natural conditions also suggest that the transfer of plant genetic material to soil microorganisms is theoretically possible, although such a transfer would constitute a very rare event.
+Insofar as we assume that a genetic exchange between organisms that are so distantly related in terms of taxonomy as spermatophytes and microorganisms is actually possible, it could be concluded that the occurrence of an exchange of heterologous genetic material does not in itself represent a safety criterion, since such an exchange could always result in the uptake of all forms of heterologous genetic material, including all forms of plant DNA.

-The genetically modified plants contain two copies of the CP4 epsps gene and one copy of the cryla(b) gene, whereby the coding region of the epsps gene is fused to plant transit peptide sequences at its N terminus.
-These transit peptide sequences would be non-functional in bacteria.
+The genetically modified plants contain one copy each of the CP4 epsps gene, the cry3Bb1 gene and the cryla(b) gene, whereby the coding region of the epsps gene is N-terminally fused to the plant transpeptide sequences.
+These transpeptide sequences would be non-functional in microorganisms.

 The expression of glyphosate-tolerant EPSP synthases is a naturally occurring process in soil microorganisms.
-Bacteria with a corresponding resistance are widespread in the environment.
-The cryla(b) gene is derived from Bacillus thuringiensis, another ubiquitous soil bacterium.
-Even in the event of a transfer of these genes from the genetically modified plants to microorganisms, the overall frequency of the genes would not significantly increase in the environment.
+Bacteria with corresponding resistance are widespread in the environment.
+The cry3Bb1 and cryla(b) genes are derived from Bacillus thuringiensis, another ubiquitous soil bacteria.
+Even in the event of a transfer of these genes from the genetically modified plants to microorganisms, no significant increase in the overall distribution of these genes in the environment would result.
 A transfer of these genes is unlikely to have ecological consequences.